huachenlihx/hua_development/python_pdf2html/README.md

 # pdf2html

-A command-line tool that converts any PDF — including **1 000+ page documents** — into a fast, browser-viewable HTML file with **WebP images**.
+A command-line tool that converts any PDF — including **1 000+ page documents** — into a **fully self-contained HTML file** with all page images embedded as base64 data URIs.
+No external files, no `resources/` folder — just one `.html` file you can share, email, or open anywhere.

 ---

 ## Features

+- **Single file output** — all page renders are embedded as base64 WebP data URIs directly inside the HTML.
+No separate image files, no `resources/` folder.
-- **Lazy loading** — only the pages you scroll near are ever loaded by the browser.
+- **Lazy loading** — only the pages you scroll near are ever decoded by the browser.
   A 1 000-page PDF opens instantly.
 - **Parallel rendering** — all CPU cores render pages simultaneously, drastically reducing conversion time for large files.